 Windows 7 gadgets can be a lot more than a pretty interface for your clock or news feed.
-Several Windows 7 gadgets exist solely as system monitoring tools that show constantly updated data about your system resources like CPU, memory, hard drive and network usage.
+Several Windows 7 gadgets exist solely as monitoring tools that show constantly updated data about your system resources like CPU, memory, hard drive and network usage.

-Below are the best free Windows 7 gadgets (they work in Vista too) that can be used to help keep track of system resources:
+Below are the best free Windows 7 gadgets (they work in Windows Vista too) that can be used to help keep track of system resources:

 Important: Microsoft no longer supports Windows Gadget development so they can focus on native apps for Windows 8.
 However, all of the gadgets below are still available, do work with both Windows 7 and Windows Vista, and are completely free to download.